Earls Court Exhibition Centre: Spice Girls incident, 1999

 On 11, 12, 14 and 15 December 1999, the Spice Girls performed Christmas in Spiceworld Tour.

 While dismantling the stage on 16 December, a worker died from falling more than 80 ft.

 Brit Awards

 The Brit Awards, the British Phonographic Industry's annual pop music awards, were first held at Earls Court in 1996 and 1997.
 The awards show returned in 2000 at Earls Court Two, before moving back to the main Earls Court in 2006.
 The awards show moved to The O2 Arena in 2011.

 Dog Show

 Before moving to the Birmingham's NEC, Crufts Dog show was held here annually.
-With public and Kennel club concerns about the neglect and mistreatment of dogs, it introduced an annual exhibition aimed at showing how best to look after dogs as pets or care companions.
-This was Discover Dogs.
+With public and Kennel club concerns about the neglect and mistreatment of dogs, it introduced an annual exhibition aimed at showing how best to look after dogs as pets or care companions named Discover Dogs.
 The last show in London was held in 2014.